Large ELA Projects Series: Museum Exhibit Proposal

 Final Thoughts

-Cross-curricular projects like the Museum Exhibit Proposal help students see that reading, writing, and communication are not isolated skills used only in ELA.
+Cross-curricular projects like the Museum Exhibit Proposal help students see that reading, writing, and communication are not isolated skills used only in ELA, and that these skill can be paired with history, art, and technology as well as many other subjects.

 They are tools used to explore history, analyze information, and communicate ideas clearly.